MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 ### McAfee Endpoint Defender software enabled

-You might encounter installation failure when anitivirus software, like McAfee Endpoint Defender is enabled.
+You might encounter installation failure when anitivirus software, like McAfee Endpoint Defender, is enabled.
 Configure your antivirus software to ignore the gateway process.

 ### Same or older gateway version